Frequently Asked Questions

 What if I don't get along with my roommate?

 Communication and consideration are the key elements in a successful roommate relationship, and it may take a couple of weeks to develop a rapport.
 Resident Assistants are trained to facilitate and are a good resource to help facilitate discussions.
 Room changes are not permitted during the first three weeks of the semester to allow roommates enough time to establish a working relationship.

 What is my mailing address?

-The Department of Student Programs and Leadership Development (Orientation and First Year Experience) sends incoming students their mailbox assignment and mailing address in August, along with other information about moving in and the Orientation program in September.
+The Office of Student Engagement (Orientation and First Year Experience) sends incoming students their mailbox assignment and mailing address in August, along with other information about moving in and the Orientation program in September.
 Following is the format to address all incoming mail:

 Box (insert assigned number)